Skin cancer screening – Frequently asked questions

 What is dermoscopy?

 Dermoscopy is a diagnostic technique that uses a specially designed too to illuminate and magnify structures within the skin, making them visible to the naked eye.
-The greater the expertise of the consultant, the greater the accuracy of the dermoscopy and the more likely it is that cases of melanoma will be detected and diagnosed.
-This expertise also prevents people who don’t have melanoma being treated for cancer if all they have is an abnormal mole.
+The greater the expertise of the consultant, the greater the accuracy of the dermoscopy assessment and the more likely it is that cases of melanoma will be detected and diagnosed.
+This expertise also prevents many benign moles from being removed, whilst also increasing the detection of early melanoma.
 Find out more…

 What does the appointment involve?